Installing on Linux

 sudo apt install python3.12

 or similar.
-(Search online for instructions for your Linux distribution.) - If you’re using a Debian-based distribution like Ubuntu,
+(Search online for instructions for your Linux distribution.)

 - Enter